tornado80/jpamb/README.md

 The codec for the output is described [here](https://github.com/kalhauge/jvm2json/blob/main/CODEC.txt).

 Some sample code for how to get started can be seen in `solutions/bytecoder.py`.

+## Interpreting

+You can run an interpreter for each of the cases using the `bin/test.py` command.

 ## Developing